danieltroger/solid-start-hoisting-issue/README.md

-To reproduce: `yarn dev` then visit http://localhost:3000
+To reproduce: `yarn dev` then visit http://localhost:3000, check console